 - Food color: Again, the big requirement is covered in the ingredient statement update—colors have to be declared using their specific common names rather than declaring them as "color."
 But the requirement for lot-by-lot certification of synthetic colors is removed.

 How Can ReciPal Help?

-We're working on the new format as well as other updates so it will be easier to make Canadian labels.
+We're working on the other new format options as well.
 We'll let you know as soon as updates and formats are released, so stay tuned.
-And you let us know if you have any comments or suggestions!
+And let us know if you have any comments or suggestions!